+Second look sentencing would allow courts to reevaluate a person’s sentence after a significant period of time served in prison and determine if that sentence is still necessary.
 FAMM supports second look sentencing reforms because people change over time, and locking people up long past the point of necessity makes no one safer.

 Download our infographic for more information:

 Learn more about up-to-the-minute Second Chance legislation across the country by visiting our living spreadsheets: Pending Second Chances Legislation and Existing Second Look Laws and Models.
 They will be updated regularly.